Access online resources to learn, research or have fun!

 Busythings is an online resource for the early years that includes 115+ fun learning activities that help children learn important skills in the key learning areas of creative development, problem solving, reasoning, numeracy, communication, language and literacy and knowledge and understanding of the world.

 The eReading Room is a section of OverDrive that displays content only for kids.
 Kids can browse, sample, place holds and borrow eBooks appropriate for their age range and reading level.
 No adult content will appear in the search results.

-Story Box Library connects children with over sixty Australian books read by some of Australia's finest storytellers.
+Story Box Library connects children with 178 Australian books read by some of Australia's finest storytellers.
 The stories are a little bit cheeky, a little bit charming and a whole lot of fun!
 Each video features a title being read and gives children a vibrant, interactive experience.
 You can select stories by age group, theme, author/illustrator and reader.